stlab/adobe-contract-checks/README.md

 If your function really needs to throw an exception, that should be a documented part of its contract, so that response can be tested for and callers can respond appropriately.
+See [How Reported Errors Fit In](#how-reported-errors-fit-in) for more information.

 ### About Defensive Programming